Dewele

-Dewele (French Douanlé or Daouenlé) is a town in Ethiopia, near to the Ethiopia and Djibouti border.
+Dewele (Amharic: ደወል) is a town in Ethiopia, near to the Ethiopia and Djibouti border.
 Located in the Sitti Zone in the Somali Region the town has a longitude and latitude of with an elevation of 898 meters above sea level.

 Dewele is served by a station on the Addis Ababa - Djibouti Railway as well as on the Ethio-Djibouti Railways.
 It serves as an official crossing point between Djibouti and Ethiopia, with a customs post.
 In the mid-1960s, gypsum was excavated near the town, then transported to a factory in Dire Dawa to be used in the manufacture cement and plaster of Paris.

 Overview

 Nearby towns and villages include Ali Sabieh (18 km), Guelile (7 km), Dikhil (64 km), Djibouti City (112 km) in Djibouti, and Aysha (39 km), Hadhagaala (54 km) and Dire Dawa (210 km) in Ethiopia.

 History

 Dewele was the first point inside the boundaries of Ethiopia to receive train service by the Ethio-Djibouti Railways.
 The first train ran between Djibouti City and Dewele on 22 July 1901, requiring 5½ hours to make the trip with four halts for water.

 In 1907, the Englishmen Bentley and Wells drove a Siddeley automobile from the Red Sea coast to Addis Ababa.
 They feigned to go to Jaldessa but headed for Dewele instead, to mislead potential shifta or bandits.

 During the Djibouti Civil War, Ethiopians who were living in that country and worked in various sectors were forced by the Djiboutian Armed Force to leave that country with whatever they could quickly gather.
 By February 2001, many had taken refuge in and around Dewele.